synesissoftware/libCLImate.Ruby/examples/flag_and_option_specifications.md

 If executed with the arguments

 ```
-    ruby examples/flag_and_option_aliases.rb --help
+    ruby examples/flag_and_option_specifications.rb --help
 ```

 it gives the output:

 ```
 libCLImate.Ruby examples
-flag_and_option_aliases.rb 0.0.1
+flag_and_option_specifications.rb 0.0.1
-Illustrates use of libCLImate.Ruby's specification of flags, options, and aliases
+Illustrates use of libCLImate.Ruby's specification of flags, options, and specifications

-USAGE: flag_and_option_aliases.rb [ ... flags and options ... ]
+USAGE: flag_and_option_specifications.rb [ ... flags and options ... ]

 flags/options: